alonitac/PolybotServiceDockerFursa/README.md

 That way you won't need to directly edit your `docker-compose.yaml` file each time you build a new version of your images.

 Finally, deploy the compose project in a single `medium` Ubuntu EC2 instance with 20GB disk.
+In general, you should have 2 different EC2 `medium` instances, one for Dev bot, one for Prod bot.

 #### Deployment notes

-- You can expose the polybot to Telegram servers using Ngrok, as done in the previous project (install and launch ngrok on the EC2 instance).
+- You can expose the polybot to Telegram servers using you domain, as done in the previous project.
 - Don't configure your compose file to build the images.
-Instead, push the `yolo5` and `polybot` images to a public DockerHub or [ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-console.html) repo and use these images.
+Instead, push the `yolo5` and `polybot` images to a public DockerHub repo and use these images.
 - Attach an IAM role to your EC2 instance with the relevant permissions (E.g. read/write access to S3).
 Don't manage AWS credentials yourself, and never hard-code AWS credentials in the `docker-compose.yaml` file.
 - Don't hard-code your telegram token in the compose file, this is a sensitive data.
 [Read here](https://docs.docker.com/compose/use-secrets/) how to do it properly.
 - Build a robust code.
 Implement **retry** and **timeout** mechanism when needed, handle error properly.
 Test your app under failure - does the polybot keep work even if the yolo5 is down?
 Is yolo5 crashing when the mongo cluster is not initialize? etc...